nap-it/vanetza-nap/README.md

 ### Introduction and Containerized Usage Guide

-Vanetza-NAP extends the base Vanetza project to integrate MQTT and JSON capabilities, as well as additional types of ETSI C-ITS messages.
+Vanetza-NAP extends the base Vanetza project to integrate MQTT/DDS/Zenoh and JSON capabilities, as well as additional types of ETSI C-ITS messages.

 The following message types are supported:
 * Cooperative Awareness Messages (CAM)